ddnexus/pagy/docs/extras/calendar.md

 The calendar is active by default, however you can add an optional `:active` boolean flag to the `configuration` hash in order to switch it ON or OFF, depending on its usefulness in different conditions (see the [Use cases](#use-cases)).

-Take a look at the [pagy_calendar.ru](https://github.com/ddnexus/pagy/blob/master/apps/pagy_calendar.ru) for a simple example of a manual toggle in the UI.

 ==- `pagy_calendar_period(collection)`